spuder/puppet-gitlab/README.md

 ##Limitations

-Designed and tested for Ubuntu 12.04
+Designed and tested on Ubuntu 12.04
-Should work on Ubuntu 14.04
-May work on Debian 7
 Will not work on CentOS / RHEL

 Changing $git_user, and $git_home is untested and may have unintended side effects

 ###Support